Side-Entry vs. Rear-Entry Wheelchair Vehicles

 Making Your Choice

 The choices you are presented with when deciding on an accessible van can seem overwhelming at first, that’s why our Certified Mobility Consultants are trained to find the right vehicle for your unique needs.
 Contact us today to schedule your free Needs Analysis!
-Whether you choose a side entry or a rear entry accessible vehicle, we will be there for you every step of the way and make sure your vehicle fits your lifestyle for the miles ahead.
+Whether you choose a side-entry or rear-entry accessible vehicle, we will be there for you along the way and make sure your vehicle fits your lifestyle for the miles ahead.

 Stay Connected!